-Under the [If] tab, select [LCD brightness], then press <®>.
-With the adjustment screen displayed, press the <◄ > key to adjust the brightness, then press <®>.
+Under the [If'] tab, select [LCD brightness], then press <€r)>.
+With the adjustment screen displayed, press the <◄> key to adjust the brightness, then press <€r)>.

-When checking the exposure of an image, set the LCD monitor brightness to 4 and prevent the ambient light from affecting the reviewed image.
+When checking the exposure of an image, prevent the ambient light from affecting the reviewed image.
+Also, setting the LCD monitor brightness at the center of the adjustment scale is recommended.